Annapurna-Jadhav/PClub-Web-Recruitment/README.md

    - Screenshots demonstrating the functionality
    - Setup instructions in README.md
    - A 5-minute video demonstrating your features (Mandatory)
-   - Link to your deployed example (e.g., GitHub Pages link)
+   - Deployed link (e.g., GitHub Pages, Netlify, Vercel) with live demo of your implementation

 4. Submit your repository link through the provided form [here]